Getting a Mortgage in Scotland

 What schemes are available there?

-With average house prices continuing to rise across the UK, including Scotland, it can be difficult for many people to imagine ever being able to afford to buy their own home.
+With average house prices continuing to rise across the UK, including Scotland, it can be difficult for many people to imagine ever being able to afford their own home.
 Fortunately, there is support available.

-Low-cost Initiative for First Time Buyers (LIFT)
+Low-cost Initiative for First-Time Buyers (LIFT)

-Operating exclusively in Scotland the LIFT scheme has two strands, both administered by the Scottish government:
+Operating exclusively in Scotland, the LIFT scheme has two strands, both administered by the Scottish government:

-• The New Supply Shared Equity scheme (NSSE) is specifically for first-time buyers and priority access groups to buy property from a local council or housing association.
+• The New Supply Shared Equity Scheme (NSSE) is specifically for first-time buyers and priority access groups to buy property from a local council or housing association.

-• The Open Market Shared Equity scheme (OMSE) is almost identical to the NSSE scheme but is for properties on the open market, not just council or housing association properties.
+• The Open Market Shared Equity Scheme (OMSE) is almost identical to the NSSE scheme but is for properties on the open market, not just council or housing association properties.

 Lifetime ISA

 The Lifetime ISA (LISA) replaced the Help to Buy ISA and allows savers through the UK aged 18-39 to build up money either for retirement or to buy their first home.
-You can save up to £4,000 a year and savings will be matched with a 25% bonus from the UK government.
+You can save up to £4,000 a year, and savings will be matched with a 25% bonus from the UK government.

 In addition to these schemes, you could also consider a guarantor mortgage, which involves someone (usually a close family member) providing security for your repayments.